Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 One way is to use Hyprctl, a command-line tool that can be used to modify the setting.
 The problem with it is that the settings set by Hyprctl are not persistent.
-That means that those changes disappear after a restart.
+That means that those changes disappear after a restart @hyprctl.

 The other method is to write it directly into the hypr.conf file.
 Because the configuration file uses a custom configuration language called